smartdealmind/earningsjr/POSTHOG_ERROR_TRACKING.md

    - **"Ignore exceptions that match"** dropdown (set to "Any")
    - **"+ Add filter"** button

-2. Click **"+ Add filter"** to create a suppression rule
+2. Click **"+ Add filter"** to open the filter dialog

+3. **Important:** The search field is for typing the actual exception type name, not "Exception type" as a label!

-3. Common filters to add:
+4. Common filters to add:

    **Filter 1: ChunkLoadError**
    - Click **"+ Add filter"**
-   - Select filter type (likely "Exception type" or "Error type")
-   - Enter: `ChunkLoadError`
+   - In the search field, type: `ChunkLoadError` (the actual error type name)
+   - If it shows "No results", that's okay - you can still type and save it
    - This suppresses chunk loading errors (common in production, usually harmless)

    **Filter 2: ResizeObserver errors**
    - Click **"+ Add filter"** again
-   - Select filter type
-   - Enter: `ResizeObserver loop limit exceeded`
+   - In the search field, type: `ResizeObserver` or `ResizeObserver loop limit exceeded`
    - This suppresses browser resize observer quirks

    **Filter 3: Third-party script errors**
    - Click **"+ Add filter"**
-   - Select filter type (likely "Exception message" or "Error message")
-   - Enter: `Third-party script error` or use "contains" match
+   - Type: `Script error` or the actual error message text
    - This suppresses external script errors

+**Note:** If you see "No results", you can still:
+- Type the exception type name directly (like `ChunkLoadError`)
+- The filter will work even if it's not in the autocomplete list
+- PostHog will match exceptions based on what you type

 4. The dropdown **"Ignore exceptions that match"** should be set to:
    - **"Any"** = Suppress if ANY filter matches (recommended)